johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 ### Checkpoint

 We covered a lot of ground in this chapter.
-When you checked out this branch and ran the `build.sh` script, we set up a new project called `httpClientApp`.
+When you checked out the `part3` branch and ran the `build.sh` script, we set up a new Nest project called `httpClientApp`.
 This is a simple Nest HTTP app that includes a few routes for testing our `nestMicroservice` over the Faye transporter.
 It's worth mentioning that this branch also includes a **full final version** of the `ClientFaye` subclass of `ClientProxy` --xxx-- this is necessary for our `httpClientApp` to instantiate a client to be able to run `ClientProxy#send()` and `ClientProxy#emit()` calls.
-We'll actually build that `ClientFaye` component from scratch in the next two articles.
+We'll actually build that `ClientFaye` component from scratch in the next two articles, but it's sitting there in this branch to help you test.

 For now, you can feel free to experiment at large with the `nestHttpApp` and `nestMicroservice`.
 Try issuing HTTP requests to the `nestHttpApp` like:

-> GET customers
+> GET /customers

 and

-> POST customers // with a payload
+> POST /customer  // <-- with a payload

-See the [README]() for more information on running these and similar commands.
+See the [README](xxx) for more information on running these and similar tests.

 As mentioned earlier in this article, there's also a series of routes related to exploring how microservices handle promises and observables when they are returned from a **request**.
-You can [read more here]().
+You can [read more here](xxx).

 ### What's Next